hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

     """

     # do augumentation by albumentations, remark that in the the end, we use tf.cast to normalize
-    # image and mask and also make sure that the out put of this function be in form of tensorflow (tf)
+    # image and mask and also make sure that the output of this function be in form of tensorflow (tf)
     def aug_fn(image, mask):
         # do augumentation by albumentations library
         data = {"image": image, "mask": mask}